 Executive Director, Kidney Cancer Canada

-Kidney cancer, like kidney disease, can be a silent disease.
-Often there are no symptoms until it’s advanced and found incidentally by ultrasound or scan when checking for other conditions.
-When diagnosed at a more advanced stage, the options for treatment can be more challenging.
+Kidney cancer can be a silent disease.
+Often there are no symptoms until it’s advanced and found incidentally by ultrasound or scan.
+When diagnosed at a more advanced stage, the options for treatment can be challenging.

-Suggested causes of kidney cancer are smoking, obesity, family history or genetics, high blood pressure, and advanced kidney disease.
-Symptoms that can appear are flank or back pain, feeling a lump or a thickening, and blood in the urine.
+Suggested causes of kidney cancer are smoking, obesity or family history.
+Symptoms can be flank or back pain, a lump or a thickening, and blood in the urine.

-When the cancer is more advanced, the types of treatment options are different and immunotherapy drugs offer excellent options for cancer that has spread.
+When the cancer is advanced, treatment opportunities are different and immunotherapy drugs offer excellent options for cancer that has spread.
 Systemic treatment would be prescribed and monitored by an oncologist and could be used in conjunction with surgery or radiation therapy.

 Kidney cancer is a unique disease.
-There’s no cure, but there are many kidney cancer patients living and thriving with no evidence of disease.
-How the disease and treatment affects one patient can be completely different for another.
-It’s vital for Canadians diagnosed with or caring for someone with kidney cancer to educate themselves about the disease and the available treatment options so they can make the best possible decisions with their doctor for their individual situation.
+There’s no cure, but there are many patients living and thriving.
+How the disease and treatment affect one patient can be completely different for another.
+It’s vital for Canadians diagnosed with or caring for someone with kidney cancer to educate themselves about the disease and treatment options so they can make the best possible decisions with their doctor for their individual situation.